 "Tribal Council" means the nine (9) person body, elected from the three districts, which exercises the legislative powers of the Tribe.

 "Tribal Ogema" means the executive officer of the Tribe, which office exercises the executive powers of the Tribe, elected by majority vote of members voting for the office of Tribal Ogema in the election.

+“Voter Suppression” shall mean any legal or extralegal measure or strategy whose purpose or practical effect is to reduce voting or registering to vote by enrolled Members of the Tribe.

 Section 4.
 Election Board.